swirvbox/cogsdill-usb/README.md

 ## Installation

-TODO: Copy the files to the external storage device.
+Copy the files to the external storage device.

 ## Usage

-TODO: Run the included update script.
+Run the included update script.

 ## Contributing